 Chapter 7.
 Creating the overcloud

-When your custom environment files are ready, you can specify the flavors and nodes that each role uses and then execute the deployment.
-The following subsections explain both steps in greater detail.
+When your custom environment files are ready, you can specify which flavors and nodes each role uses and then execute the deployment.

 7.1.
 Assigning nodes and flavors to roles